SheikZaheem/python-sample-vscode-flask-tutorial/README.md

   1. Run the command `cd hello_app`, to change into the folder that contains the Flask app.
   1. Run the command `set FLASK_APP=webapp` (Windows cmd) or `FLASK_APP=webapp` (macOS/Linux) to point to the app module.
-  1. Start the Flask server with `flask run`.
+  1. Start the Flask server with `flask run`. or consider trying these steps in case you encounter with error...........
+  2. Run %env:FLASK_APP ="webapp" under default path
+  3. Run the command `cd hello_app`, to change into the folder that contains the Flask app
+  4. Start the Flask server with `flask run`.

 ## The startup.py file